wp-plugins/demographic-data-in-google-analytics/readme.txt

 = version 1.0.4 =
 * Fixed problem with header-conflict appearing at some installations.
 Script is moved to footer before </body> + script is automatically disabled when logged into Wordpress.

+= version 1.0.6
+* Removed unicode BOM character that caused some problems.